U.S. law to restrict government purchases of Chinese IT equipment

 China could challenge the measure as a violation of World Trade Organization rules, but may have a tough time making that case because it is not a member of the WTO agreement setting international rules for government procurement.

-The agreement also contains a national security exemption that would be another U.S. line of defense against a possible Chinese challenge, Baker said.
+The WTO agreement also contains a national security exemption that could be another U.S. line of defense against a possible Chinese challenge, Baker said.

 "The goal is not to hurt American and European companies that have operations in China," said a congressional aide who worked on the House bill where the wording originated.
 "It was really targeting entities that are directed by Beijing," said the aide, who asked not to be identified.